 2) participated in the GFP for at least one semester.

-3) received a grade of “B” or better in your field course.
+3) received a grade of “B” or better in your Earth Expeditions course.

 Only one previous iDiscovery course or Advanced Inquiry Program Master Institution-based course (up to 3 credit hours) may be transferred towards your master's.
 This course will replace one of the two Advanced Seminars in the program (Issues in Biodiversity or Issues in Evolution).
 Also, for these credits to be considered towards your degree, you must have: